gpdowney/lightweightLSAT/docs/reason/flaws.md

 # How to Argue (on the LSAT)

-All ARGUE Family Arguments have at least one Problem.
-Just knowing that they have a Problem is not enough.
-To make a Flexible (ORGANIC) or Specific (MECHANICAL) Prediction, you must be able to say what the Problem is.
+All ARGUE family arguments have at least one problem.
+Just knowing that they have a problem is not enough.
+To make a useful prediction, you must be able to say what the problem is.

+DESCRIBE family questions might have an error, but generally you shouldn't care.

+On INFER family questions, the argument is just facts, so it wont have an error.
+That said, the answers on INFER questions are often proposed conclusions.
+On those questions, wrong answers may commit one of the errors described below.

+!!! danger

+    These argumentative tools are useful on the LSAT.

+    And they're useful as reflection tools to help you internally navigate an argument.

+    But typically it isn't wise to use these techniques directly on other humans, especially on loved ones or on social media.

-## Truth vs. Validity {#truth}
+## Truth vs. Validity

-The LSAT doesn't care about Truth; it only cares about Validity.
-A Valid Argument follows the rules of logic.
+The LSAT doesn't care about truth; it only cares about logical validity.
+An argument is valid when it follows the rules of logic and the facts are logically connected to the conclusion.

+In real life, hopefully you evaluate arguments based on their truth.
+But the LSAT is meant to be a closed universe that doesn't require any outside knowledge.
+On the LSAT, it doesn't matter what's true or false in the real world.

-This means that you don't try to prove the Argument is false, you try to prove that it was badly made.
-To challenge the Argument's Validity, you accept the Facts, but question whether they support the Conclusion.
+This means that you don't try to prove that the argument is wrong, you try to prove that it was badly made.

-In real life, you (hopefully) evaluate arguments based on their Truth.
+To challenge an argument's validity, you first accept the facts as given.
+Then you question whether those facts adequately support the conclusion.

+??? example "Chicken Little"

-If Chicken Little says to you:
+    In the real world, if Chicken Little :chicken: says to you:

-    Run!
+    > Run!
 The sky is falling.

-You're likely to question their Fact.
+    You're likely to question their fact.
     You'll say:

-    It doesn't seem like the sky is falling to me.
+    > It doesn't seem like the sky is falling to me.

-But on the LSAT, you can't raise this objection.
-You must accept the Truth of Chicken Little's Fact.
+    On the LSAT, however, you have to accept the truth of Chicken Little's fact.

+    > Okay, the sky is falling.

-Instead, you must challenge the connection between their Fact and their Conclusion:
+    What you *can do* is challenge the connection between their fact and their conclusion:

-    Okay, the sky is falling.
-But how will running help us?
+    > If the sky is falling, how will running help us?

-## Problems vs. Solutions. {#solutions}

-When someone tells you a story about their rotten day, it's rude to immediately solve their problem.
-More than rude, that solution will often be inappropriate because you've rushed to a judgment before understanding the whole picture.

-Better to listen carefully until the real problem is revealed.

-Even better to let them propose some solutions.
-Then, you can weed out the solutions that don't actually address the problem.

-This is also how you should approach ORGANIC questions: find the real Problem, don't get tied to one solution, and then Eliminate Answers that are IRRELEVANT to the Problem.

-## 3 Types of Problems
+## 3 types of logical error

-Warning: Spotting Flaws and Gaps and What Ifs may be useful in law school, but you must promise not to use these argumentative skills on loved ones or the social medias.
-(I say this not to protect others, but for your benefit.)

-1. GAPs: the Facts are not completely connected to the Conclusion.
+1. Gaps: the facts are not completely connected to the conclusion.
+1. Flaws: the argument committed a specific type of common error.
-1. WHAT IFs: there's an alternative explanation for the Facts or the Conclusion.
+1. What ifs: there's an alternative explanation for the facts or the conclusion.
-1. FLAWs: the Argument committed a common error.

-These types overlap.
-- Some Flaws, like [Fresh Ideas in the Conclusion][1] and [Conditional Errors][2] feel more like Gaps.
-- Other Flaws, like the [Causation][3], [Sampling][4] and [Comparison][5] Flaws are more likely to raise What Ifs.

-Gaps tend to be most useful on JUSTIFY questions.
-What If thinking helps on ORGANIC questions.
-Both help on DEPENDS questions.

-Consider this argument:
+!!! note "overlap between flaws, gaps, and what ifs"

+    Some flaws, like [fresh ideas in the conclusion][1] and [conditional errors][2] are just another way of describing a logical gap.

+    Other flaws, like the [causation][3], [sampling][4] and [comparison][5] flaws may be what underlies your what ifs.

+MECHANICAL ARGUE questions usually have a gap.
+What ifs usually only help on ORGANIC ARGUE questions.

+!!! example

+    Argument:

-    The t-shirt is on sale.
+    > The t-shirt is on sale.
 So you should buy it.

-{% capture summary %}
-Do you see a gap?
+    ??? question "Do you see a gap?"
-{% endcapture %}
-{% capture details %}
-Here's one (not the only one):

-    `On sale` is not connected to `should buy`?
+        One gap: `On sale` is not connected to `should buy`
-{% endcapture %}
-{% include details.html %}

-{% capture summary %}
-How about a flaw?
-{% endcapture %}
-{% capture details %}
-Here's one (not the only one):
+    ??? question "Do you see a flaw?"

-    `Should` is a *fresh idea* in the conclusion.
+        One flaw: `Should` is a *fresh idea* in the conclusion.
-{% endcapture %}
-{% include details.html %}

-{% capture summary %}
-Any *what-ifs* come to mind?
+    ??? question "Any what ifs come to mind?"

-{% endcapture %}
-{% capture details %}
-Here's some:
+        Some what ifs:

-- `You don't like t-shirts.`
+        - You don't like t-shirts.
-- `They're sold out.`
+        - They're sold out in your size.
-- `You're a freegan who never buys anything.`
+        - You're a freegan who never buys anything.
-- `It's a cotton t-shirt and you're a carnivore who only wears leather and wool.`
+        - It's a cotton t-shirt and you're a carnivore who only wears leather and wool.
-{% endcapture %}
-{% include details.html %}

-> Notice: What are the chances your exact *what if* appears in the correct answer?
-Theres a vast range of possible objections; that's why you need to stay flexible on Organic questions.
+        Notice: What are the chances your exact what if appears in the correct answer?
+        There's a vast range of possible objections; that's why you need to stay flexible on ORGANIC questions.

 ## The Common Flaws {#flaws}

-Lists of all known logical errors and their Latin names are available elsewhere.
-Here are the 5 errors worth memorizing:
+Here are the 5 logical flaws worth learning and memorizing:

 1. [Fresh ideas in the conclusion][1]
 1. [Conditional errors][2]